nicholasbay/SC1015-Mini-Project/README.md

 After evaluating several models, the best model was able to predict student drop out with a precision of 0.77992 and F-score of 0.77783.
 The most important feature for predicting student dropout was "Tuition fees up to date".

 ## What did we learn from this project?
-- Usage of Chi-Square Test to determine the association between two categorical variables
+- Concepts of Chi-Square Test, Precision, Recall, and F-score
 - Handling imbalanced classes using the ```stratify``` parameter in ```train_test_split```
 - Hyperparameter tuning
-- Random Forest model
+- Random Forest Classifier from sklearn

 ## References
 1. Realinho, V., Machado, J., Baptista, L., &amp; Martins, M. V. (2022).
 Predicting student dropout and academic success.
 Data, 7(11). https://doi.org/10.3390/data7110146